Professional Design Practice :: Lesson 4 :: Dealing with Clients

 Professional Design Practice Lesson 4: Dealing with Clients

 “Without clients there is no graphic design and without demanding clients there is no great graphic design.”
 So says Adrian Shaughnessy.
-It’s a decent quote and should help pull into sharp focus the sometimes unfair nature of things whereby clients are looked upon unfavourably as this unknowable force, an irritating fact of life and a brake on our creativity.
-Certain ‘star’ designers are often cited, inaccurately, as having enjoyed unfair patronage by some über-benevolent client early on in their career, but the truth often turns out to be a little different, these well known designers having had to work just as hard as we all do for a certain amount of indulgence.
+It’s a decent quote and should pull into sharp focus the sometimes unfair nature of things whereby clients are looked upon as an unknowable force, an irritating fact of life, a brake on our creativity.

-I’ve attempted to redress the balance here of how clients are viewed, but how should the designer act towards them?
-Along what lines should the relationship run?
-The best piece of advice I can give here, and this might strike you all as blindingly obvious, is to treat your clients with respect and attentiveness, in a similar way as you would your friends.
-This isn’t to say you should befriend your clients (a modicum of professional detatchment is always a good thing) but just as we all have to work at our friendships to prevent them from going stale, and an inconsiderate remark can damage a friendship beyond repair, so you should work on your client relationships to prevent a drift occurring.
+I’ve attempted to redress the balance here — but how should the designer act towards them?
+The best piece of advice I can give, and this might strike you as blindingly obvious, is to treat your clients with respect and attentiveness, in a similar way as you would your friends.
+This isn’t to say you should befriend your clients (a modicum of professional detachment is always a good thing), but just as we all have to work at our friendships, an inconsiderate remark can damage a working relationship beyond repair.

-Designers should train themselves to be hyper-sensitive to their clients needs.
-It’s a mistake to assume that all clients want the same thing, or have the same expectations of you as a designer.
+Train yourself to be hyper-sensitive to each client’s needs.
+It’s a mistake to assume all clients want the same thing, or have the same expectations of you.
 No two clients are the same.
-Some will want to be highly involved in the design process, some will need lots of attention, some will be suspicious of the idea that graphic design has intrinsic value and can help their business.
-You’ll need to develop empathy and understanding in a bespoke way for each of your clients (no easy feat, but beneficial in the long run).
-By developing this understanding you’ll strike the right tone with them and be able to better glean what they want, which should be the main goal in any designer/client relationship.
-You’ll learn about each other and some sort of rapport may blossom.
-These are the conditions necessary for flourishing long-term relationships to develop.
+Some will want to be highly involved in the design process; some will need lots of attention; some will be suspicious of the idea that graphic design has intrinsic value.

 Retaining Clients